In addition to extensive

 Since few human trials have been done with mucuna pruriens supplements,

-side effects are not fully known.
+side effects are not fully understood.
 Increased body temperature is possible on

 high doses.
 Other possible side effects when used in high dose include